 Intellectual property resulting from a GIC belongs to the applicant(s).

 The selection process has two to three phases, depending on the challenge.
 The first phase involves a review of all applications to determine 5-10 finalists, and the second phase involves final judging to select the winner—this is either done remotely via video call, or at a pitch event.

 Note: Selection criteria may vary from one challenge to another.

-GIC winners are responsible for obtaining any necessary visas required for their attendance at GSP.
+GIC winners are responsible for obtaining any necessary visas required for their attendance for SU programs.
 Most of our non-US passport holding participants have attended on a ESTA waiver program, tourist visa, or a B-1 or B-2 business visa.
 Despite having “University” in its name, SU is not an accredited, degree-granting institution and therefore does not sponsor student visas.
-SU will provide a letter clarifying that the winner is invited to attend GSP, which the winner may use in support of a visa application at his or her home country’s US Embassy or Consulate.

-In all cases where a winner cannot attend GSP, the winner forfeits his or her GSP seat to the GIC first runner-up and would have to then reapply for admission in a future year.
-For more information, see the Global Solutions Program overview.
+In the rare case where a GIC winner is denied a visa, the winner forfeits his or her winning seat to the GIC first runner-up and would have to then reapply for admission in a future year.